“There are many spiritual experiences, but only one spiritual awakening.” – Sailor Bob

 The reason that looking within is not about direction is because without thought the direction does not matter.

 That thoughtless state is the present moment.

-The more you awaken are realize the thoughtlessness that is always here, the more the gap widens and the more often you awaken.
+The more you awaken and realize the thoughtlessness that is always here, the more the gap widens and the more often you awaken.

 All thought and experience are superficial in that they are coming and going so fast that you can’t pinpoint and hold onto a concrete specific reality out of them.

-As you begin to awaken you become more compassionate for all things, more caring, more understanding and when the truth overtakes you, it’s difficult for me not to want to share it with the world in as many ways as humanly possible.
+As you begin to awaken, you become more compassionate for all things, more caring and more understanding, and when the truth overtakes you, it’s difficult not to want to share it with the world in as many ways as humanly possible.

-However, I noticed that when I bring up present moment over the last few years, and I mean the true presence to people, they get tear in their eyes, uncomfortable of sorts.
+However, I noticed that when I bring up present moment over the last few years, and I mean the true presence to people, they get tears in their eyes, and seem sort of uncomfortable.